 - I. List the basic biographical and bibliographical information on the most prominent prose writers of the silver age of the Roman literature. - 2.
-Analyze selected texts of Seneca and Tacitus in literary and linguistic-stylistic terms. - 3.
+Analyze selected texts of Seneca and Tacitus in literary and linguisticstylistic terms. - 3.
 List (on the example of texts of Seneca and Tacitus) distinguishing characteristics of prose texts of the silver age compared to the features of prose texts of the golden age of the Roman literature. - 4.
 Apply (in text analysis) previously acquired knowledge of the Latin language. - 5.
-Identify in the texts of Seneca and Tacitus deviations from the general rules of Latin descriptive grammar.
+Identify in the texts of Seneca and Tacitus deviations from the general rules of Latin descriptive grammar. - 6.
+Analyze historical and social context during the 1.
+Cetury.